 - Enjoy lining up objects and will like specific parts of said objects.

 As you can see, an individual with autism can face many symptoms.
-As a spectrum disorder, these symptoms can vary in their intensity, frequency and severity.
+As a spectrum disorder, these symptoms can vary in intensity, frequency and severity.

-Understanding Noise Sensitivities in Individuals with Autism
+Understanding Noise Sensitivities in Individuals With Autism

 There are links between autism and auditory sensitivity.
-If you have autism, you may either overreact or completely ignore many ordinary sensations, smells, sights and sounds.
+If you have autism, you may overreact or completely ignore many ordinary sensations, smells, sights and sounds.
 It’s thought that this is because you’re processing information from your senses differently than others not on the spectrum.

 Often accompanied by tinnitus, hyperacusis is an intolerance of everyday generalized environmental noise.